andrewmaudsley/dotfiles/README.md

 ## Installation

-The installation script will perform the initial installation and setup.
+On first run, the install script will perform the initial installation and environment setup.
 Once complete, subsequent runs allow the environment to be updated.

 Running the install script will:

-* Install Xcode Command Line Tools
+* Install Xcode Command Line Tools if not present
 * Clone this repo
 * Install the [Homebrew](https://brew.sh) package manager
 * Install packages and applications ([casks](https://github.com/Homebrew/homebrew-cask)) listed in the [Brewfile](./Brewfile) using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle)